mayraberrones94/Aprendizaje/README.md

 The Gaussian mixture was a filter that we had seen before been used by one of our colleagues at the University of Deusto, where he tried to use these filters to help with the segmentation and ground truth process.
 In the end, I spoiled myself with the results, because I knew he had difficulties implementing it, and in my case, the edge segmentation did not improve.

 And finally, with the cluster analysis, we had already seen that the k-means yielded some good results, how ever, there was still too much noise when we wanted to apply the edge detection, as we saw in our previous homework.
 Using the image decomposition before this process proved to be a good experiment since the last image with the edge detection seems to have a lot more resemblance to the ground truth we had for that image.
 (The edges look a lot cleaner as well).

+## **Homework 15: Random forest**

+> **Instructions:** After carefully reading all of Chapter 15 (regardless of how much of Section 15.4 results comprehensible), train (and evaluate) a random forest on your project data and compute also the variable importance and the proximity matrix corresponding to the forest..